kevnk/feedbackflow/README.md

 - Code examples for sending feedback
 - Integration patterns for websites

+If you already have a `.cursorrules` file (either in your home directory or in the target project), the `ff` command will intelligently merge the FeedbackFlow information with your existing configuration instead of overwriting it.

 #### .github/copilot-instructions.md

 The `ff` command creates a `.github/copilot-instructions.md` file in your project directory, including: